Dr. Andrea Birch, Dean

 Gainesville, GA 30501-3697

-North Atlanta: All undergraduate programs in business, education, and interior design are offered at the North Atlanta campus.
-Graduate programs are available in business, education, interior design, nursing, occupational therapy and organizational leadership.
+North Atlanta: Undergraduate programs in business, education, and nursing are offered at the North Atlanta campus.
+Graduate programs are available in business, education, nursing, and occupational therapy.

 3139 Campus Drive